 Scottish consultants committee chair (or nominee): TBC

-Scottish junior doctors committee nominee: Tim Gray
+Scottish junior doctors committee nominee: TBC

 Those members, resident in Scotland, appointed by the BMA representative body to the UK SASC, unless already a member of the committee in another capacity.